The two practicals will be separated into:

 and contain various metadata.
 The header line starts with #

 and is tab separated.
-It contains 9 columns of information about the variant calls, and then one column per sample name:
+It contains 9 columns of information about the variant calls, and then one column per sample:

 Name | Brief description (from Wikipedia) | |